esdc-devx/DX-Notes/software-requests/gitlab-runner/requestDetails.md

 SSC has stood up an instance of GitLab Community Edition (free under the MIT license) notably known as GCCode available for all government departments to collaborate and use.
 ESDC has started to use GCCode for many of our solutions.
 We have been able to integrate GCCode with TFS and Jenkins, but because these tools were not designed to work together, we have encountered many problems and need a suitable solution to go forward.
-With research and proof-of-concepts, GitLab-Runner (free under the MIT license) has proven its self to be far more effective than the current tools; even in their most optimized setup.
+With research and proof-of-concepts, GitLab-Runner (free under the MIT license) has proven itself to be far more effective than the current tools; even in their most optimized setup.
 GCCode is planning to allow the use of shared runners hosted by the owner of GCCode (currently SSC, expected to be PSPC in the near future) and integration of GitLab with our cloud infrastructure.
 Having access to gitlab-runner now will help build capacity with the tool for when these features are enabled.

-This request is coming from the Developer Experince team tasked by senior management up to the director general level to improve the developer experince; and we believe that this tool is critial to the department in moving us forward with modern software development.
+This request is coming from the Developer Experience team tasked by senior management up to the director general level to improve the developer experience; and we believe that this tool is critical to the department in moving us forward with modern software development.

 ## Alternative Products